Single-qubit universal classifier implemented on an ion-trap quantum device: Error analysis

 \begin{itemize} \item[1.]{\bf Phase:} The DDS controls the RF phase of the AOM which determines the relative phase of the laser.
 Each DDS is synchronized to a rubidium atomic clock which is accurate to one part in $10^{10}$ and thus contributes negligibly to the phase error.
 The DDS is however triggered by the FPGA which has time jitter below $10~$ns leading to phase noise on the qubit below $0.1\%$ for a Rabi $\pi$ time of $12~\mu$s.

 \item[2.]{\bf Interaction time:} The laser-qubit interaction time is determined by the FPGA which is precise to $1~$ns.
 Therefore the contribution to the accuracy of the classifier is less than $0.01\%$.
 However, due to the time jitter below $10~$ns, its contribution to the accuracy is below $0.1\%$.
+Occasional collision with the residual background gas molecule during the interaction time leads to a projection to the state $\ket{0}$, thus losing the final state information and hence error in the classification.
+Usually this error becomes smaller with larger statistics.

 \item[3.]{\bf Laser-qubit detuning:} The detuning of the laser with respect to the qubit frequency denoted by $\Delta$ modifies the Rabi frequency.
 In order to quantify the influence of any unwanted fluctuations of the detuning on the classifier accuracy, we first quantified the range of Rabi frequency fluctuation within the experimental time of about $10~$min.
-However, to ensure that our classifier accuracy is limited by systematic errors not by statistical, we measured the statistical error in the classification problem by repeating the experiment for each data point between $25$ to $1000$ times (see fig.~(\ref{fig:error}a)).
+However, to ensure that our classifier accuracy is limited by systematic errors not by statistical, we measured the statistical error in the classification problem by repeating the experiment for each data point between $25$ to $1000$ times (see Fig.~(\ref{fig:error}a)).
 The error (or in-accuracy) decreases from $12\%$ to about $4\%$ for $100$ repetitions and then stay nearly the same, limited by systematic.
-The fluctuation of the laser frequency with respect to the atomic resonance is captured over a time period of $20~$min (twice the duration of an experiment) as plotted in fig.~(\ref{fig:error}b).
+The fluctuation of the laser frequency with respect to the atomic resonance is captured over a time period of $20~$min (twice the duration of an experiment) as plotted in Fig.~(\ref{fig:error}b).
 The random variation of the Rabi frequency over time is mostly caused by the magnetic field noise as we have separately measured the laser frequency drift to be $\le 5~$kHz/$24$ hrs~\cite{Yum:17}.
 To minimize the impact of the residual magnetic field noise, we use electronic levels ($\Delta m = 0$) that are weakly sensitive to such noise.
 In addition, the detuning also indirectly influence the modified Rabi frequency.
-To check its influence, we varied the Rabi frequency by varying the detuning within a $2~$kHz range (as expected from the fig.~(\ref{fig:error}b)).
+To check its influence, we varied the Rabi frequency, shown in Fig.~\ref{fig:error}(c), by varying the detuning within a $2~$kHz range (as expected from the Fig.~(\ref{fig:error}b)).
 The result shows below $5\%$ accuracy for the classifier when operating for $10~$min.